mkemeter/cyHANA/README.md

 ## Functionalities
 The current feature scope comprises:
 - Establish connection to SAP HANA (Cloud)
+- Upload a Network to SAP HANA (Cloud)
-- Load all nodes and edges of an existing (homogeneous) graph workspace
+- Download an existing (homogeneous) graph workspace to Cytoscape

 ## Installation
 ### Download